vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 #### Get the title

 In the *Update column* step, we get the title from the file name and put it in the `Name` column.
-For example, we get `My Announcement` from the  `2025-05-MyAnnouncement.pdf` file.
-We do this by removing the date and underscores from the file name:
+For example, we get `My Announcement` from the file name `2025-05-MyAnnouncement.pdf` file.
+We do this by trimming the start and end of the file name to remove the date (if it exists) and the file extension (`.pdf`):

 ![image](/assets/2025-11-27/peakboard-update-column-extract-month.png)